Obituary: Sharon Jean Kay

 Sharon Jean Kay, 72 of Belpre, Ohio died at the Marietta Memorial Hospital following a three year battle with cancer on December 15, 2020.
 She was born in St. Mary’s, WV on September 25, 1948.
 She enjoyed doing crafts.
 She retired as a Library Assistant for the County of Volusia, Florida.

-Survivors include her husband Sammy Kay of Belpre, Ohio, a son, Jonathon Kay of Westminster, Maryland, a daughter, Angela Kay (Michael) Tomklins of Knoxville, TN.
-Also surviving are 5 grandchildren, a sister, Brenda Everett of Williamstown, WV and a Sister-in-law, Linda Riggs of Vienna, WV.
+Survivors include her husband Sammy Kay of Belpre, Ohio, a son, Jonathon (Christine) Kay of Westminster, Maryland, a daughter, Angela Kay (Michael) Tomklins of Knoxville, TN.
+Also surviving are 5 grandchildren, a sister, Brenda Everett of Williamstown, WV and a Sister-in-law, Linda Riggs of Vienna, WV, a sister-in-law, Penny Tice of Vienna, WV.

 A Memorial Service will be held at a later date.